truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/Immich.md

 {{< trueimage src="/images/SCALE/Apps/InstallImmichResourceConfig.png" alt="Immich Resource Limits" id="Immich Resource Limits" >}}

 To customize the CPU and memory allocated to the container Immich uses, enter new CPU values as a plain integer value followed by the suffix m (milli).
-Default is 4000m or 4 cores.
+Default is 4000m, which means Immich is able to use 4 cores.

 Accept the default value 8Gi allocated memory or enter a new limit in bytes.
 Enter a plain integer followed by the measurement suffix, for example 4G or 123Mi.